 Program & University Profile

 This is a unique study abroad program open to SDSU students from all majors.
-Please review the specific classes available to determine if they will meet your academic needs and interests.
+While the majority of classes will focus on the STEM field, you can review the new list of classes available each term to determine if they will meet your academic needs and interests in major, minor, or GE coursework.
 Students will enroll in SDSU classes taught in English on the campus of Tbilisi State University.
-A $500 scholarship from the Office of International Programs is typically available to all participants for the fall term.

 Tbilisi is the capital and largest city in Georgia; located in the southern Caucasus region at the border of Europe and Asia located between the Caspian and Black Sea.
 Tbilisi is home to SDSU partner institutions, Tbilisi State University and Ilia State University which are both situated east of the city center and Mtkvari River.
 Georgia's unique geography and rich cultural and political history contribute to a rewarding study abroad experience.

-Click the following link for a copy of the class all listed on one word document: SDSU-G course offerings, Fall, 2018.docx
+Click the following link for a copy of the class all listed on one word document: Georgia 2019 Spring Course Offerings.pdf

 Chemistry 417, Advanced Physical Chemistry Laboratory

 Chemistry 427, Inorganic Chemistry Laboratory